jasandper/Readme_Generator/README.md

   ## Description:
-  An application designed to generate a good roodme based on CLI inputs.
+  An application designed to generate a good README based on CLI inputs.

   ## Table of Contents
   * [Description](#description)